gatsbyjs/gatsby/packages/gatsby-transformer-javascript-frontmatter/README.md

 }
 ```

-Any attribute on "data" across your js files will be exported.
+Any attribute on "frontmatter" across your js files will be exported.
 If a file is
 missing it, the value will be null.

 The error field will contain `false` or an object with error information just to